z00m128/diso/HOWTO.md

 - download this repository
 - extract included DEMFIR source somewhere outside diso folder and enter to it
 - check config.a80 and select features you want
-- run 'make' and build is done automatically
+- run `make` and build is done automatically

 Warning, this is most recent, but unstable version of DEMFIR.
 For stable release go to http://demfir.sourceforge.net/.